 I Am Prepared to Get My ID Photo Taken

-After registering for classes, head over to get your ID photo taken.
-If you are on the Gallatin Campus, you will go to Wood 217.
+After registering for classes, head over to get your student ID.
+If you are on the Gallatin Campus, you will go to welcome desk in the Ramer Administration building.
 Cookeville, Livingston, and Springfield students can also get a Student ID photo taken at their respective campuses.
 Be sure to have: